 Slovenian born clarinetist, Blaz Sparovec, is one of the leading clarinetists of his generation and first prize winner of the 2019 Carl Nielsen Competition.

-Alongside a growing reputation as a soloist, Blaz has been principal clarinetist of the Gürzenich-Orchestra Cologne since 2015 and is Associate Professor at the University of Arts in Berlin.
-He also performs as a guest principal with leading German orchestras, including the Staatskapelle Dresden and WDR Symphony Orchestra, and is a passionate chamber musician, partnering with artists such as Anna Lucia Richter and Pierre-Laurent Aimard.
+Alongside a growing reputation as a soloist, Blaz has been principal clarinetist of the Gürzenich-Orchestra Cologne since 2015 and is professor for clarinet at the Hfm Saar in Saarbrücken.
+He also performs as a guest principal with leading German orchestras, including the Staatskapelle Dresden, Staatskapelle Berlin, NDR Elbphilharmonie Orchester and WDR Symphony Orchestra, and is a passionate chamber musician.

 As a soloist, Blaz has appeared with the Gürzenich-Orchestra Cologne, Düsseldorf Symphony Orchestra, Copenhagen Philharmonic Orchestra, Odense Symphony Orchestra, Slovenian Philharmonic Orchestra, RTV Slovenia Symphonic Orchestra and Göttingen Symphony Orchestra.